Glossary of Business Insurance Terms

 If you don’t make your payment before the grace period ends, your insurance provider may cancel your policy.
 This will leave you unprotected against property damage, customer injury lawsuits, or other liabilities, depending on the type of insurance.
 In short, any future insurance claims you file may go unpaid.
 You may also have to pay a penalty to get your policy reinstated.

-Are there other disadvantages to having an insurance policy canceled?
+Are there other disadvantages to making a late payment?

 If your insurance policy is canceled, it can be harder for you to get insurance in the future.
 If you develop a history of frequent cancellations for non-payment of premiums, insurers may charge you more for coverage or may refuse to insure you.